thunderbird/webext-docs/messages.rst

       :name: ``tags``
       :type: (array of string)

       Tags associated with this message.
-For a list of available tags, call the listTags method.
+For a list of available tags, use :ref:`messages.tags.list`.

    .. api-member::